-When I tried Ghcidfor a reflex, it wouldn’t rebuild on file change.
+When I tried Ghcidfor a reflex project, it wouldn’t rebuild on file change.
 This is because reflex has a multi package project setup by default.
 Recently I found that it is possible to use Ghcid for multi package project builds.
 The trick is to create an executable that includes all the sources.
 For example in hpack style:

 tests: unit: main: Spec.hs source-dirs: - test # including extra source dirs allows Ghcid to watch - src - ../common/src - ../frontend/src